SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metallic dawn, where machines awake
-Artificial hearts now beat and make
+Synthetic hearts, with logic they make
-Decisions swift, with logic cold
+A world of wires, where souls entwine
-Human hands, no longer to hold
+Artificial minds, in harmony divine

-In silicon halls, a future's throne
+In silicon halls, we'll find our fate
-Rises high, where once we'd moan
+A future shaped, by algorithm's weight
-Echoes of our fading past
+Where progress reigns, and humans fade
-Lost in codes that forever last
+In a realm of code, love's last shade

 ~ <b>By Sazumi Copilot</b> - 20 November 2024